Radiator-Labs/coop-share/README-02-box-build.md

 # New Box

+## Mount

 Mount new box near / below existing junction box.

 ![junction box](img/junction-box.png)

+## Size

+The overall HVAC unit dimensions are:

+- 34-inches long
+- 25-inches tall
+- 9-inches deep

+Based on HVAC unit dimensions and the above photo of the mount location, box shall be no larger than approximately 6-inch x 6-inch, with a depth of 4-inches.

+## Inside the box

 ![box details](img/box-details.png)

 New box contains:

-- printed diagram/schematic drawing glued to inner face of box lid detailing parts and connections inside box, replacement part numbers, and service instructions
+- printed diagram/schematic drawing (CAD, not hand sketch) glued to inner face of box lid detailing parts and connections inside box, replacement part numbers, and service instructions
 - two relays (to replace existing fan switch)
 - AC wall adapter (connects to 12VDC power extender cable pass-through front of HVAC unit)